dungeon-revealer/dungeon-revealer/README.md

 dungeon-revealer
 ================

-A simple app for revealing areas of a dungeon that players have explored
+A simple app for revealing areas of a dungeon that players have explored.